Engineering

 Chemical Engineer Salary Overview

-The Chemical Engineer is a sought-after profession in the United States with a median annual salary of $112,100.
-Compensation typically ranges from $67,600 for entry-level positions to $171,200 for experienced professionals in high-demand markets.
+The Chemical Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $112,100, compensation for this position ranges from $67,600 at the entry level to $171,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Chemical Engineer in the US earns between $67,600 and $171,200 per year, with a median of $112,100.